 Avoid tilling your garden if possible – it kills and disturbs earthworms.
 Use a pitchfork or aeration tool instead.

-By now, you should have a good idea of some steps you can take to prevent soil erosion in your garden.
+Now you know some of the steps you can take to prevent soil erosion in your garden.
 It’s time to get out there and take action today so you can have a greener garden tomorrow!